fago/rules-docs/contributing/environment.md

 That will create a copy of the Rules repository on your GitHub account.
-At this point you're ready to clone it on your working environment under the ``modules`` directory by using the following command (don't forget to replace YOURUSER with the name of your GitHub user):
+At this point you're ready to clone it on your working environment under the ``modules`` directory by using the following command (don't forget to replace YOUR_USER with the name of your GitHub user):

-    git clone git@github.com:YOURUSER/rules.git
+    git clone git@github.com:YOUR_USER/rules.git

 ![Drupal 8 modules page](images/forked-repository.jpg)